Scotiabank Saddledome: Events

 As the home of the Flames, the Saddledome hosted the 1985 NHL All-Star Game, and the 2000 NHL Entry Draft.
 The Flames have played three Stanley Cup Finals series in the Saddledome: 1986, 1989 and 2004.
 The arena is also the home of the Calgary Hitmen of the Western Hockey League (WHL).
 The Hitmen won the President's Cup in 1999 before a WHL playoff record crowd of 17,139.
 Playing in the largest arena in the WHL, the Hitmen also hold league records for overall attendance (362,227 in 2004–05), as well as single game (19,305 in 2007–08).
+Once a year, the Saddledome also hosts the Crowchild Classic, a rivalry game between the men's and women's ice hockey teams of two Calgary universities, the Calgary Dinos and the Mount Royal Cougars.
+The 2025 men's game was the most attended in USports history, with 13,193 spectators.
 The Saddledome is also the home of the Calgary Roughnecks of the National Lacrosse League (NLL) and hosted the 2005 NLL All-Star Game.
 It has hosted the NLL Champion's Cup game four times: 2004, 2009, 2014 and 2019.
 The Roughnecks would raise the Cup on their home floor in all of these games except 2014.
 The stadium was one of the venues for the 2012 World Junior Ice Hockey Championships.

 The opening of the Saddledome allowed Calgary to host major musical acts that were bypassing the city in the early 1980s, because the city's existing facilities were not large enough to accommodate the industry's top performers.

 The Moody Blues were the first musical act to appear with Stevie Ray Vaughan opening, in November 1983, while Rod Stewart has made the most appearances in the Dome, 11.
-Many other top acts have made stops in the Saddledome, however the inability of the roof to support the massive light, speaker and special effect rigs that some performers currently use has led the city to again be bypassed for some major tours.
+Many other top acts have made stops in the Saddledome; however, the inability of the roof to support the massive light, speaker and special effect rigs that some performers currently use has led the city to again be bypassed for some major tours.